NY AG Sues Amazon Over COVID-19 Worker Protections - Law360

-Law360 (February 17, 2021, 12:41 PM EST) -- New York Attorney General Letitia James filed a lawsuit against Amazon on Wednesday accusing the e-commerce giant of failing to provide adequate health and safety measures for employees at the company's New York facilities and retaliating against workers who spoke up amid the COVID-19 pandemic.

-Amazon was hit with a suit from New York's attorney general Wednesday, claiming the e-commerce giant failed to institute proper health and safety measures for employees during the COVID-19 pandemic.
+Amazon was hit with a suit from New York's attorney general that claims the e-commerce giant failed to institute proper health and safety measures for employees during the COVID-19 pandemic.
 (AP Photo/Michel Spingler)

+James alleged in the suit, which was filed Tuesday, that throughout the coronavirus pandemic, Amazon has "repeatedly and persistently" failed to institute reasonable and adequate measures to protect its workers from the spread of the virus at a fulfillment center on Staten Island and a distribution center in Queens.

-James said the company has garnered more than $130 billion in profits from online sales during the pandemic at the expense of workers who have experienced a significant risk of COVID-19 infection while working.
-Those profits represent 35% growth from Amazon's pre-pandemic earnings and a 10% higher growth rate than in previous years, according to the complaint.
+James said the company has garnered more than $130 billion in profits from online sales during the pandemic at the expense of workers who have experienced a significant risk of COVID-19 infection while on the job.
+Those profits represent 35% growth from Amazon's prepandemic earnings and a 10% higher growth rate than in previous years, according to the complaint.

 Amazon disputed the $130 billion figure Wednesday, saying its total operating income globally in 2020 was $22.9 billion.

-While public health guidance directed employers to close off and ventilate areas that had been visited by anyone confirmed or suspected to have contracted COVID-19 in the past seven days, and to wait 24 hours before cleaning them, Amazon did not follow this guidance, James alleged.
+While public health guidance directed employers to close off and ventilate areas that had been visited by anyone confirmed or suspected of having COVID-19 in the past seven days and to wait 24 hours before cleaning them, Amazon did not follow this guidance, James alleged.

 The company received written notification of at least 250 employees at the Staten Island facility who had positive COVID-19 tests or diagnoses, more than 90 of whom had been present in the facility within seven days of notifying the company.
 In more than 80 of those cases, Amazon didn't close any portion of the facility, known as JFK8, even after receiving documentation of the positive case, according to the complaint.

-Note: Correction: An earlier version of this story misstated the date that James' lawsuit was filed.